"

 Formatting Your Instructions

-Since people rarely want to read instructions, but often have to, format your instructions for reluctant readers.
+Since people rarely want to read instructions, but often have to, instructions should be formatted such that they are easy to read.
 Try to make your reader want to read them, or at least not resistant to the idea of consulting them.
-A highly readable format using headings, listing, passive space, and visual aids will allow readers who have figured out some of the instructions on their own to skip to the section where they are stuck.
+A highly readable format using headings, listing, passive space, and visual aids will allow readers who have figured out some of the instructions on their own to easily skip to the section where they are stuck.
 Use what you have learned about headings, lists, visuals, and passive space to create effective and readable instructions:

-Headings: Normally, you’d want headings for any background section you might have, the equipment and supplies section, a general heading for the actual instructions section, and subheadings for the individual tasks or phases within that section.
+Headings: Normally, you’d want headings for any section in the document.
+For example, headings are needed for the background, equipment and supplies, a the actual instructions sections, and subheadings for the individual task phases within that last section.
+Always think: “What would make it easy for my reader to find the information they need?”

 Lists: Similarly, instructions typically make extensive use of lists, particularly numbered vertical lists for the actual step-by-step explanations.
 Simple vertical lists or two-column lists are usually good for the equipment and supplies section.
 In-sentence lists are good whenever you give an overview of things to come.